 They later amble into what is essentially a Johnny Rockets — a perfect replication of a 1950s American diner, complete with a robot waitress who spouted a gum-cracking Brooklyn accent, and a gruff-but-loveable alien fry-cook modeled on Mel from the old Alice TV show.
 (And yes, the robot waitress was named Flo.
 Pause the film and check the nametag.)

 7. “Real mother” conundrum.
 In Return of the Jedi, Luke asks Leia if she remembers her real — as opposed to adoptive — mother, obviously meaning the charatcer that turned out to be Padme in the prequels.
 And Leia says she does, and quite vividly (“very beautiful…but sad…”), despite Padme dying immediately during childbirth.
 This gaping plot hole has never been adequately patched over by either Lucasfilm or the myriad of desperate-sounding fan theories (“they Force-bonded at the moment of birth…”).
-It will never cease to bother me.
+It will never cease to bother me (along with Vader’s repeated failure to sense Leia was his daughter throughout A New Hope).

 6. Midi-chlorians.
 The Force was originally introduced as a powerful, mystical energy field that is generated by and surrounds all living creatures, and could be manipulated by sensitive individuals.
 It added an element of spirituality to the saga, and was beautifully described at various times by Obi-Wan, and especially Yoda (“luminous beings are we…”).
 Then George Lucas ham-fistedly clunks it all up in Phantom Menace by establishing it as being caused by a surplus of a specific microorganism in the bloodstream.
 Lucas’s horrible story decision on this issue has been explained away by prequel apologists, who opine that midi-chlorians don’t necessarily cause the Force, but are merely an indicator of who can wield the Force skillfully.
 Bullshit.
 That wasn’t Lucas’s intention and you know it.
 Viewing the films in “Machete Order” (4-5-2-3-6) totally eliminates Phantom Menace as narratively unneeded (I tried it and it works), and also wipes out the whole midi-chlorian thing, as it’s barely mentioned anywhere else.